zh54321/GraphPreConsentExplorer/Readme.md

 # GraphPreConsentExplorer 🔍

 During security assessments, I often rely on various pre-consented scopes for the Microsoft Graph API.
 To use these scopes, I need to know which Client IDs have specific pre-consented scopes on the Graph API.
-Additionally, as more organizations restrict the Device Code Flow, it is crucial to identify which clients still allow authentication via the OAuth Code Flow.
+Additionally, as more organizations restrict the Device Code Flow, it is crucial to identify which clients allow authentication via the OAuth Code Flow.
 This requires knowing which clients support different authentication methods, including:
 - Device Code Flow
 - OAuth Code Flow
 - Special Refresh Flows (FOCI / BRK)